Contractors’ Claims, Remedies and Reliefs

 - for a prolonged suspension of the work instructed by the employer or the employer’s representative; and

 Provided a prescribed reason arises, and the contractual procedure is followed, a contractor will be entitled to terminate the contract.

-The consequences of termination will be prescribed by the contract and will generally include, on the one hand, payment of sums due and return of performance security to the contractor and, on the other hand, handing over of plants, materials and documents paid for to the employer, and removal of all other goods from site.
+The consequences of termination will be prescribed by the contract and will generally include, on the one hand, payment of sums due and return of performance security to the contractor and, on the other hand, handing over to the employer all plant, materials and documents that are paid for, and removal of all other goods from site.

-As is further discussed in Chapter 5 of this book, employers have generally more extensive termination rights.
-While a valid termination for default may have disastrous consequences for contractors, a wrongful termination may entitle them to payment for all the profit they would have made under the contract but for the wrongful termination and the cost of demobilisation.
+As is further discussed in the chapter titled ‘Employers’ Claims and Remedies’, employers have generally more extensive termination rights.
+Although a valid termination for default may have disastrous consequences for contractors, a wrongful termination may entitle contractors to payment for all the profit they would have made under the contract but for the wrongful termination and the cost of demobilisation.